Pricing of debt and equity in a financial network with comonotonic endowments: Comparative statics

 \section{Comparative statics}

 In this section we provide the comparative statics for the performance of the system with respect to important system parameters through numerical examples.
-In these numerical examples we will assume the geometric Brownian motion setting of Section~\ref{sec:capm}.
-To simplify the setting, consider the comonotonic condition $\rho_{iM} = 1$ with the additional restriction that $\sigma_i = \sigma_M =: \sigma$ for all firms $i$.
-We utilize these illustrative numerical examples to emphasize the impacts of default contagion through the interbank network by comparing the prices formulated in this work to those in~\cite{merton1974} without interbank liabilities.
-We note that the comonotonic construction from the prior sections would allow us to consider more complicated underlying market models, e.g.\ a jump diffusion model.
-But for simplicity and due to its use in the seminal work by Merton, we will restrict ourselves to the geometric Brownian motion setting herein.
+In these numerical examples we will assume {a} lognormal setting {as expressed in Assumption~\ref{ass:lognormal}. \begin{assumption} Let bank endowments be given by $X = sq$ for vector of holdings $s \in \bbr^n_+$ and such that the risky investment has \emph{lognormal} payout $q = \exp([r - \frac{\sigma^2}{2}]T + \sigma Z\sqrt{T})$ with risk-free rate $r \geq 0$, volatility $\sigma > 0$, and maturity $T > 0$ where $Z$ is some standard normal random variable.
+To simplify the setting further, we will assume $r = 0$ and $T = 1$ throughout this section. \end{assumption} Assumption~\ref{ass:lognormal} presents a simplified setting of Online Appendix~\ref{sec:capm} (under the risk-neutral measure) such that the comonotonic condition $\rho_{iM} = 1$ with the additional restriction that $\sigma_i = \sigma_M =: \sigma$ for all firms $i$ and risk-free rate $r = 0$.} We utilize these illustrative numerical examples to emphasize the impacts of default contagion through the interbank network by comparing the prices formulated in this work to those in~\cite{merton1974} without interbank liabilities (see, also, Online Appendix~\ref{sec:merton}).
+We note that the comonotonic construction from the prior sections would allow us to consider more complicated underlying market models, e.g.\ a jump diffusion model; this would be accomplished by considering the appropriate distribution of $q$ at maturity $T$.
+But for simplicity and due to its use in the seminal work by Merton, we will restrict ourselves to the lognormal setting.